-Line 21 - Every corporation subject to tax under Article 32 of the Tax Law, including each corporation included in a combined return, must compute its issuer's allocation percentage on a separate basis (see instructions beginning on page 15).
+Line 21 - Every corporation subject to tax under Article 32 of the Tax Law, including each corporation included in a combined return, must compute its issuer's allocation percentage on a separate basis (see instructions beginning on page 14).

-Compute the issuer's allocation percentage on Form CT-32, page 8, lines 175 through 177.
+Compute the issuer's allocation percentage on Form CT-32, page 8.
 Failure to provide the information necessary to compute the issuer's allocation percentage may result in a \$500 penalty (Tax Law, section 1085(o)).